luapower/website/www/md/philosophy.md

 in my project or not.
 Also, I shouldn't need to have a build toolchain on my deployment targets.

-## C SOURCES & BUILD SCRIPTS
+## BUILD SYSTEM

 I know people love their build systems, but I deeply hate build systems and I think for the most part that they are unnecessary.
 For me, the success rate for going from `make` to `dll` on the first shot has always been pretty pathetic.
-Building with one-liner gcc scripts is much more transparent, which directly affects my ability and motivation to fix problems (which in turn affects the number of packages built).
+Building with simple gcc scripts is much more transparent, which directly affects my ability and motivation to fix problems (which in turn affects the number of packages built).
 It compiles much faster too.